whisthq/whist/core-ts/README.md

 This project is now published to an **npm** registry using GitHub packages!

 We're using [Semantic Versioning](https://semver.org), and the [semantic-release](https://github.com/semantic-release) project to help us automate version numbers.
-Every push to `master` will trigger a new release if it contains a commit message with a matching "release type".
+Every push to `prod` will trigger a new release if it contains a commit message with a matching "release type".
 To trigger a release, prefix your commit message with one of the following:

 -   _fix:_ will create a _patch_ release, incrementing `1.0.0` to `1.0.1`
 -   _feat:_ will create a _minor_ release, incrementing `1.0.0` to `1.1.0`